ezylang/pages-playground/docs/concepts/parsing_evaluation.md

 System.out.println(result.getNumberValue()); // prints 1.25
 ```

 The evaluation will return an _EvaluationValue_ object.
-Depending on the expression, the _
+Depending on the expression, the
-EvaluationValue_ will be of one of this types:
+_EvaluationValue_ will be of one of the types:

 - NUMBER - If the expression resulted in a number.
 - STRING - If the expression resulted in a string.